 Another way to phrase this is, “Don’t let your qualifying ratios get out of hand.”
 By familiarizing yourself with the mathematics behind getting a mortgage, you’ll be in a much better position to know how large of a mortgage you can afford.
 For conventional loans, the rule of thumb is that you should not spend more than 28% of your income on your home buying debt.
 Your home buying debt includes the principal, insurance, taxes, and interest (PITI).
 By law, this number cannot exceed 35%, but as mentioned, most lenders want it to be 28% or lower.

 Do not listen to people who tell you “these rules no longer apply” or “but it’s different this time.”
 Many first time homebuyers fall into the trap of buying a home at the maximum approved price.
 They then find themselves stretched to their financial limits each month, with a little cushion for emergencies.
-An unexpected expense can drive them to financial ruin.
+An unexpected expense can drive them to financial ruin only to find out that there are actually many types of home loans for first time buyers.

 Another important ratio is called your “back-end ratio,” or debt-to-income ratio.
 This ratio considers not just your PITI, but also includes all your household debt (i.e., credit card, car, student loans, etc.).
 According to financial experts, housing costs, including the home’s maintenance, should consume no more than 36% of your total income.